🍷

 🛠️Cool-Climate Pinot, Restrained Chardonnay

 The Dutton-Goldfield style emphasizes cool-climate restraint over weight or extraction, with Pinot Noir and Chardonnay as the core focus.
 Pinot Noir bottlings typically use a portion of whole-cluster fermentation depending on vintage, with French oak aging at moderate new-oak proportions to preserve the cool-climate signature of Russian River Valley and Sonoma Coast fruit.
 Chardonnay is built for balance: barrel-fermented with native yeast where appropriate, with bâtonnage carefully managed to add texture without sacrificing freshness.
 The smaller production of Syrah and Zinfandel completes a portfolio that demonstrates the breadth of cool-climate Sonoma rather than focusing on a single variety.
-Recent recognition includes the 2021 Dutton Ranch Pinot Noir scoring 94 points from Wine Enthusiast in 2025.
+The transition to Stackhouse's leadership in 2025 came with continuity built in: she had three vintages on site before assuming head winemaker.

 • Pinot Noir: cool-climate restraint, portion of whole-cluster fermentation, moderate new-oak French oak aging